perfsonar/website/pages/index.md

 <p>perfSONAR is the <b>perf</b>ormance <b>S</b>ervice-<b>O</b>riented
 <b>N</b>etwork monitoring <b>AR</b>chitecture, a network measurement
-toolkit designed to provide federated coverage of paths, and help to establish end-to-end usage expectations.
+toolkit designed to provide federated coverage of paths and help to establish end-to-end usage expectations.
 There are thousands of perfSONAR instances deployed worldwide, many of which are available for open testing of key measures of network performance.
 This global